 Automotive history for sale in Marin

-Gail wants a new car.
+Gail wants a new car and is going to get a refinance auto loan with bad credit.
 A few weeks ago we saw a Jaguar F type outside a restaurant, we went and saw one, and now she has to have it.

 I used to have a Land Rover, and had it serviced at Cole European in Walnut Creek,.
 I never once went there that I didn’t feel ripped off, so when the Land Rover died I wouldn’t even look at a new one because I didn’t want to deal with Cole.
 But we want a new Jag, and they’re the dealers, so what to do?
 Fortunately, we know somebody.
 If you use your network of friends, you always know somebody.
 In this case, we know Alex Lawson, husband of Tuppy Lawson, ceramic artist extraordinaire.